Jeju Province: Demographics

+Jeju Province is the least populous province in South Korea; at the end of September 2020, the total resident registration population is 672,948, of which 4,000 of the total provincial population reside on outlying islands such as the Chuja Islands and Udo.
+The total area of the province is 1849 km2.

 Religion

 According to the census of 2005, of the people of Jeju 32.7% follow Buddhism and 17.5% follow Christianity (10.3% Protestantism and 7.2% Catholicism).
 49.8% of the population is mostly not religious or follows Korean Shamanism.

 Sports

-International competition
+International competitions

 Jeju Island served as one of the host cities of the 2002 FIFA World Cup, with matches hosted at Jeju World Cup Stadium.
 Jeju City hosted the AIBA 2014 Women's World Boxing Championships at the Halla Gymnasium.

 Association football

-Jeju United is the only professional sports club on Jeju-do.
-Jeju United was runner-up in the K League in 2010.
-Jeju-do has a famous high-school association football tournament that began in 1971.
+Jeju SK (known as Jeju United prior to 2025) is the only professional sports club on Jeju-do.
+They were the runners-up of the K League in 2010.